CERTCC/Vultron/docs/topics/future_work/cs_model_limitations.md

 ## CVD Action Rules Are Not Algorithms

-The rules given in §[6.8](#sec:cvd_action_rules){== TODO fix ref to sec:cvd_action_rules ==} are not algorithms.
+The [CVD Action Rules](../other_uses/action_rules.md) are not algorithms.
 We do not propose them as a set of required actions for every CVD case.
 However, following Atul Gawande's lead, we offer them as a mechanism to generate CVD checklists:

+!!! quote "Atul Gawande in [The Checklist Manifesto](https://atulgawande.com/book/the-checklist-manifesto/)"

-> Good checklists, on the other hand are precise.
-They are efficient, to
-> the point, and easy to use even in the most difficult situations.
-They
-> do not try to spell out everything--a checklist cannot fly a plane.
+    Good checklists, on the other hand are precise.
+They are efficient, to the point, and easy to use even in the most difficult situations.
+They do not try to spell out everything--a checklist cannot fly a plane.
-> Instead, they provide reminders of only the most critical and
-> important steps--the ones that even the highly skilled professional
-> using them could miss.
+    Instead, they provide reminders of only the most critical and important steps--the ones that even the highly skilled professional using them could miss.
 Good checklists are, above all, practical
-> [@gawande2011checklist].

 ## MPCVD Criteria Do Not Account for Equitable Resilience

-The proposed criteria for MPCVD in [Benchmarking](./benchmarking.md) fail to account for either user populations or their relative importance.
+The proposed criteria for MPCVD in [Benchmarking](../measuring_cvd/benchmarking.md) fail to account for either user populations or their relative importance.
 For example, suppose an MPCVD case had a total of 15 vendors, with 5 vendors representing 95% of the total